 There are plenty of things to do in Bratislava from palaces to churches and catacombs, along with opportunities to learn about Slovakian history and culture.

-If you’re still looking for reasons to visit Bratislava, you might be swayed by the fact that wine is almost cheaper than water!
+If you’re wondering is Bratislava worth visiting?, you might be swayed by the fact that wine is almost cheaper than water!
 I was stunned by the affordability of Bratislava.

 While you could easily spend longer enjoying the cafe culture and tucking into hearty Slovakian food, it’s common for travellers to spend a day in Bratislava en route between Vienna and Budapest.